Table of Contents

 1964/65 Catalogue

 A Spring/Summer catalogue of 1964/65 stated there was an assortment of 465 Tecpearl and Opal-Glo buttons, in standard and semi-fashion ranges.
 The fashion selection were designed by the “world’s leading stylists … New York, London, Paris, Rome”.
-There was a minimum order of 6 cards of each style, with free point of sale merchandising and wire fitment.
-There were different display units available for different size stores, a ‘reel unit’ for counter tops, a ‘moneyspinner’ with 75 hooks (ideal for small stores) and a ‘King size’ with 120 hooks.
+A minimum order of 6 cards of each style was required, with free point of sale merchandising and wire fitment.
+There were different display units available for different size stores, a ‘reel unit’ for counter tops, a ‘money-spinner’ with 75 hooks (ideal for small stores) and a ‘King size’ with 120 hooks.

 A page from the King size display.